jvolker/Openframe-Processing-JavaScript/README.md

 }
 ```

-The Openframe web app currently doesn't support adding options to artworks.
-But it's possible with the [API explorer](https://api.openframe.io/explorer/).
+The Openframe web app currently doesn't support this.
+Alternative ways to do this are [described in the Openframe docs](https://docs.openframe.io/#per-artwork-settings).

 ### Sketches not hosted on Openprocessing.org